neomjs/neo/.github/CONCEPT.md

 which just got enabled in Google Chrome v80+.

 Pros:
-1. You get an unmatched debugging experience, since you can debug the real code (no source-maps needed, no webpack interferences etc.)
+1. You get an unmatched debugging experience, since you can debug the real code</br>
+(no source-maps needed, no webpack interferences etc.)
 2. Browsers can cache JS modules and native packaging is in development
 3. Your code base is modular